lagbolt/library/TechServices.md

 [104] Beall, Jeffrey, 10 Ways to Improve Data Quality, American Libraries, Vol. 36, No. 3 (Mar., 2005), pp. 36-37

-Here's the tenth entry:  "**Involve all library staff in database maintenance.**  Have staffers report errors to a central person, preferably someone in the cataloging department.
+Here's the tenth entry:

+>"**Involve all library staff in database maintenance.**  Have staffers report errors to a central person, preferably someone in the cataloging department.
 Many library staff make extensive use of the library catalog and are in a position to observe errors.
 Take advantage of their catalog use and ask them to report the errors they find.

-"Library catalogs should be tools for research; we must not allow them to become barriers to retrieval.
+>"Library catalogs should be tools for research; we must not allow them to become barriers to retrieval.
 Libraries are obligated to to make services as error-free as possible.
 A coordinated effort to eliminate errors in online catalogs demonstrates a strong commitment to quality service.
 The reward of this work will be better access to library materials for our patrons."

 [105]  Williams, Graeme, *Cataloging Errors and How to Find Them*
-Technicalities, V41, N1, January/February 2021
+Technicalities, V41, N1, January/February 2021.
 A PDF copy is [online here](https://github.com/lagbolt/library/blob/main/Technicalities%20V41%20N1%20JanFeb21%20Cataloging%20Errors%20and%20How%20to%20Find%20Them.pdf)